 In addition to competing with suppliers of other energy sources, our propane operations compete with other retail propane distributors.
 The retail propane industry is highly fragmented and competition generally occurs on a local basis with other large full-service multi-state propane marketers, thousands of smaller local independent marketers and farm cooperatives.
-Based on industry statistics contained in 2016 Sales of Natural Gas Liquids and Liquefied Refinery Gases, as published by the American Petroleum Institute in January 2018, and LP/Gas Magazine dated February 2017, the ten largest retailers, including us, account for approximately 36% of the total retail sales of propane in the United States.
+Based on industry statistics contained in the 2017 Annual Retail Propane Sales Report, as published by the Propane Education & Research Council in February 2019, and LP/Gas Magazine dated February 2018, the ten largest retailers, including us, account for approximately 36% of the total retail sales of propane in the United States.
 Each of our customer service centers operates in its own competitive environment because retail marketers tend to locate in close proximity to customers in order to lower the cost of providing service.
 Our typical customer service center has an effective marketing radius of approximately 50 miles, although in certain areas the marketing radius may be extended by one or more satellite offices.
 Most of our customer service centers compete with five or more marketers or distributors.